- Future Students

 Cheney, WA 99004

 Kathy L. Rowley currently works as a lecturer at Eastern Washington University.
-She received her bachelor of fine arts in graphic design from the University of the Pacific in Stockton, California, followed by her master's degree in English with an emphasis on rhetoric and teaching writing from California State University, Stanislaus in Turlock, California.
-Currently, she is continuing graduate work at Eastern.
+She received her bachelors of fine arts in graphic design from the University of the Pacific in Stockton, California followed by her master's degree in English with an emphasis on rhetoric and teaching writing from California State University, Stanislaus in Turlock, California.
+Currently, she is continuing graduate work at Eastern in technical communication.